ClaudioConsolmagno/spring-data-jpa-temporal/README.md

 # Next Steps

-- [ ] Remove dependency on `org.springframework.util.ReflectionUtils` (comment on class says it's for internal use only)
-  - [x] Maybe use AnnotationDetectionMethodCallback and AnnotationDetectionFieldCallback - nope
-  - [ ] Maybe use AnnotatedElementUtils
 - [ ] Publish to Maven
   - [ ] https://docs.gradle.org/current/userguide/building_java_projects.html#sec:building_java_libraries
   - [ ] 8 Only?
 Multi version (8 - 11 - 16) jar?